SKrudra/angular-pwa/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Run in PWA Mode

+Because ng serve does not work with service workers, you must use a separate HTTP server to test your project locally.
+Use any HTTP server.
+The following example uses the `http-server` package from npm.
+To reduce the possibility of conflicts and avoid serving stale content, test on a dedicated port and disable caching.

+## Install http-server

+Run the below command to install it globally:

+`npm install --global http-server`

+To serve the directory containing your web files with `http-server`, run the following command:

+`http-server -p 8080 -c-1 dist/angular-pwa`